Kallie Flynn Childress

-Kallie Flynn Childress (born April 13, 1988) is an American actress.
+Kallie Flynn Childress is an American actress.
 She is best known for her role as Yancy in the 2004 film Sleepover, for which she won a Young Artist Award for Best Performance in a Feature Film - Supporting Young Actress at the 2005 ceremony.

 Career

-Born in Chicago, Illinois, Childress began acting at the age of five appearing in numerous musical theatre productions.
+Childress began acting at the age of five.
 She attended and graduated from Barbizon Modeling and Acting School in Chicago.
 Besides Sleepover, she appeared in television series Judging Amy, CSI: Miami, Days of Our Lives, Cougar Town and Good Luck Charlie.
 In 2011, she appeared in the short film Dark All Around.

 Childress is also a singer-songwriter, she has released music via the iTunes Store.